The Innovation Fund is one of the world’s largest funding programmes for demonstration of innovative low-carbon technologies.

 It aims to finance a varied project pipeline achieving an optimal balance of a wide range of innovative technologies in all eligible sectors (energy intensive industries, renewable energy, energy storage, CCS and CCU) and Member States.

 At the same time, the projects need to be sufficiently mature in terms of planning, business model and financial and legal structure.

-The Fund will also support cross-cutting projects on innovative low-carbon solutions that lead to emission reductions in multiple sectors, for example through industrial symbiosis or business model innovation.
+The Fund will also support cross-cutting projects on innovative low-carbon solutions that lead to emission reductions in multiple sectors, for example through industrial symbiosis.